keithhilen/api-accelerate/Readme.md

 | `values` | Array | The query values associated with the error. |

 ### Models
-Per the MVC pattern, models are designed to handle rules, data and business logic.
+Per the MVC pattern, models are designed to manage business logic.

-Generally, a model should accept the server object so that it has access to services such as logging and database access.
+Generally, model methods should accept the server object so that it has access to services such as logging and database access.

-Models that perform I/O need to be implemented with callbacks or promises so they do not block request threads.
+Models that perform I/O need to be implemented with asynchronous callbacks or promises so they do not block request threads.

-Here is an example of a model that peforms loan amortization:
+Here is an example of a model that performs loan amortization with an asynchronous method:

 ```
 // models/amortization.js